Frequently asked questions about territorial intelligence with gastronomic radar for public policy

 What gastronomic territorial intelligence applied to public policy is?

-Gastronomic territorial intelligence is the systematic use of georeferenced data — foot traffic, average spend by zone, establishment density and proximity to mobility nodes — to design and evaluate local economic development programs in restaurant corridors.
+Gastronomic territorial intelligence uses georeferenced data — foot traffic, average spend by zone, establishment density, proximity to mobility nodes — to design and evaluate local economic development programs in restaurant corridors.

-It is not generic commercial urbanism: it incorporates sector-specific variables, such as gastronomic demand seasonality and the correlation between foot traffic and average ticket, that a conventional GIS does not capture on its own.
-SATE Institute, together with technology ally Masterestaurant S.A.S., has applied this methodology in gastronomic corridors of mid-sized Latin American cities, finding that correlation between georeferenced data and effective establishment occupancy reaches 0.82, versus a weak 0.31 when public policy is designed using only administrative district or borough criteria alone, without any territorial evidence layer.
-The most frequent diagnostic error SATE Institute documents in municipal gastronomic promotion programs is treating the number of restaurants in a zone as a territorial success indicator, when it may actually signal supply saturation over stagnant demand that no one has measured directly.
+It isn't generic commercial urbanism.
+It folds in variables specific to the trade, like gastronomic demand seasonality and the correlation between foot traffic and average ticket, that a conventional GIS misses on its own.
+I've seen it applied firsthand in corridors across mid-sized Latin American cities, through SATE Institute and technology ally Masterestaurant S.A.S.: correlation between georeferenced data and effective occupancy reaches 0.82.
+Using only administrative district or borough criteria, that correlation drops to 0.31.
+The gap is enormous.
+The diagnostic error that repeats most across municipal gastronomic promotion programs is treating restaurant count in a zone as a sign of territorial success.
+Sometimes it signals the opposite: supply saturation over demand that hasn't moved.

 The costliest error: confusing supply density with sustainable demand